fosetorico/tomato_disease_classification/README.md

-# Tomato Disease Detection System for Nigerian Farmers
+# Detection and Classification of Tomato Diseases for Farmers in Nigeria.

 ## Overview
 An AI-powered system that uses computer vision to detect and classify tomato plant diseases, specifically designed to address agricultural challenges in Nigeria.
 This project aims to provide early disease detection capabilities to help prevent crop losses and improve food security.